-CASE STUDY 3: ARNSIDE & SILVERDALE AONB DEVELOPMENT PLAN DOCUMENT8
+CASE STUDY 3: ARNSIDE & SILVERDALE AONB DEVELOPMENT PLAN DOCUMENT

-Paragraph 3.1.4: In the AONB, the priority should be to meet identified affordable and other local housing needs within the capacity of the landscape.
+Paragraph 3.1.4: Given the difficulties in apportioning the OAN [Objectively Assessed Needs], and the emphasis on the capacity of the landscape to accommodate development within the AONB, the Councils have concluded, taking advice from relevant Counsel and organisations such as Planning Advisory Service, that it is not necessary to identify a specific housing requirement for the AONB.
+In the AONB, the priority should be to meet identified affordable and other local housing needs within the capacity of the landscape.

-Paragraph 3.1.4: Some housing needs may be met outside the AONB if suitable sites are not available within.
+Paragraph 3.1.6: Some housing needs may be met outside the AONB if suitable sites are not available within.
 This includes where development could not take place without harm to the statutory purpose of the AONB.